eap0/Capstone-Falcon9_landings/README.md

 # SpaceX Falcon 9 mission landing predictor

-### This is a repository for the final capstone project for data science certification
+### This is a repository for the capstone project for data science certification
+The goal is to predict if a SpaceX rocket launch with a Falcon 9 booster would be a success or a failure.
+A succesful rocket launch is crucial to keeping costs down, because it can be reused for following missions.
+Therefore proper identification of scenarios and variables that allow for a succesful launch are important.
+In this project I built a mission landing predictor using machine learning libraries, and used different visualization packages to get insight of the relevant variables for the missions.
-python libraries used: BeautifulSoup, sklearn, folium, plotly dash,
+Main python libraries used include: BeautifulSoup, sklearn, folium, plotly dash.

 ### 1. Data collection API
 Made a get request to SpaceX API.